OpenEvalProject/evals/manuscripts/elife-13141/v2/manuscript.md

 Comparisons of perturbation-related activity to baseline activity for calculating the onset time is not sensitive to sample size, but assumes variance remains constant throughout time (see Materials and methods).
 As an alternate method, we used a one-sample running t-test to compare when the population signal was different from baseline activity (1 ms steps).
 We identified the first point in time that the evoked population activity became significantly different from 0, and remained significant for at least 20 ms (Figure 1E, the first point in time the lower edge of the shaded area depicting 2SE rises above the baseline level).
 Response onset times, using this technique were generally similar to those observed using the 3SD technique (A5:25 ms, A2:25 ms, S1:19 ms, M1:24 ms, PMd:34 ms).
 Thus, sensory feedback from the limb is rapidly transmitted throughout sensory and motor cortical regions.

 We used a bootstrap technique to identify the likely order of onset times for perturbation responses and task-dependency across cortical areas.
 To do so, we resampled (with replacement) cells in each population and then calculated the response onset and rank-order of each cortical area.
 We performed this procedure 10,000 times, and calculated the proportion of times each cortical area assumed a rank across the resampled data.
-The left panel in
+The left panel in Figure 2A shows the percentage activity onset times in each area were ranked from 1st to 5th.
+This analysis revealed that primary somatosensory cortex was the first to respond (with S1 and A2 ranking 1st 95% of the time-S1:77% & A2:18%), premotor cortex was the last to respond (ranking last, 92%), and A5 and M1 responded in between these extremes.

 ![Figure 2.](https://cdn.elifesciences.org/articles/13141/elife-13141-fig2-v2.jpg)

 **Figure 2.:** (A) Different areas were ranked based on their activity/task onset times across 10000 random iterations of data in each area.
 Proportion of times each area assumed a rank is plotted for each task.
-(B) Absolute and (C) cumulative distributions of change in activity across targets (in the IN/OUT task) in each area.DOI: http://dx.doi.org/10.7554/eLife.13141.007
+(B) Absolute and (C) cumulative distributions of change in activity across targets (in the IN/OUT task) in each area.

-## Task engagement alters spatiotemporal pattern across sensory and motor cortex
+### Task engagement alters spatiotemporal pattern across sensory and motor cortex

 We next examined whether perturbation responses were altered when the animal was not engaged in a limb motor task.
 Perturbation responses during the Posture Task were compared with those observed when the monkey was sitting quietly watching a movie and not required to respond to the perturbation (Movie Task, Figure 1B, Omrani et al., 2014).
 In the Movie Task, the monkey watched a movie displayed on the virtual reality display as the robot moved the monkey’s unseen hand to the central target.
 At a random time point, a perturbation was applied to the limb (same load conditions as used in the Posture Task).
 Hand and joint motions were similar across tasks for the first 100 ms. Importantly, corrective movements, and corresponding long-latency muscle stretch responses in the Movie Task, were greatly diminished as compared to the Posture Task (average muscle response to the perturbation started 34 ms post-perturbation and differentiated across tasks 45 ms post-perturbation, Omrani et al., 2014).

-Activity of 416 neurons was recorded in the Posture and Movie Tasks, with 305 displaying significant perturbation responses in the Posture Task (refer to
+Activity of 416 neurons was recorded in the Posture and Movie Tasks, with 305 displaying significant perturbation responses in the Posture Task (refer to Table 1 for details on the number of neurons responsive to perturbation in each area).
+Perturbation-related activity was commonly modulated between the Posture and Movie Tasks (Figure 3A, refer to Table 1 for details on the number of neurons).
+In most cases, the response was smaller in the Movie Task (refer to Table 1 for details on the number of neurons).

 ![Figure 3.](https://cdn.elifesciences.org/articles/13141/elife-13141-fig3-v2.jpg)

 **Figure 3.:** (A) Perturbation response across the Posture (green) and Movie (red) tasks (same neurons as in Figure 1D).
 (B) Population signal and (C) differential signal across tasks (Posture - Movie) in each cortical area.
-Each scale bar represents 20 sp/s.DOI: http://dx.doi.org/10.7554/eLife.13141.008
+Each scale bar represents 20 sp/s.

 The magnitude of the perturbation response was significantly different across tasks and areas (mixed ANOVA with task as within-subject and area as between-subject variables, p<0.0001, F(1,300)=62.7 for the task effect and p=0.04, F(4,300)=2.5 for the interaction of task and area).
 The magnitude of the reduction was significant in A5, M1 and PMd (p<0.01, one sample t-test), and marginally not significant in S1 and A2 (p=0.086 & 0.052 respectively).